 Big data: an introduction and overview of the origins, applications, benefits and evolutions of big data as it becomes mainstream and part of a data-driven culture with a focus on outcomes instead of volume.

-Big Data in a way just means all data.
+Big Data in a way just means “all data” (in the context of your organization’s ecosystem).
 And there is quite some data nowadays.
 The sheer volume of data we can tap into is dazzling and, looking at the growth rates of the digital data universe, it just makes you dizzy.

 Big data: from volume to more volume but mainly to value

 It’s easy to see why we are fascinated with volume and variety if you realize how much data there really is (the numbers change all the time, it truly is exponential) and in how many ways, formats and shapes it comes, from a variety of sources.

 Consider the data on the Web, transaction logs, social data and the data which gets extracted from gazillions of digitized documents.
 Consider several other types of unstructured data such as email and text messages, data generated across numerous applications, geolocation data and, increasingly, data from sensors and other data-generating devices and components in the realm of the Internet of Things.

 Regardless of when you read this: if you think the volumes of data out there and in your organization’s ecosystem are about to slow down, think again.
 You can imagine how Big Data and the Internet of Things (IoT), along with artificial intelligence, which is needed to make sense of all that data, only started to show a glimpse of their tremendous impact.

 So, the term Big Data has a technology and processing background in an increasingly digital and unstructured information age where ever larger data sets became available and ever more data sources were added, leading to a real data chaos.